-Recognizing that no filter can guarantee to be 100% effective, providers should both confirm, and describe how, their system manages the following content blocked by default for schools Drugs/Substance Abuse Category - Drug Abuse Websites that feature information on illegal drug activities including: drug promotion, reparation, cultivation, trafficking, distribution, solicitation, etc. Sites in this category are blocked by default for schools Extremism Category - Extremist Groups Sites that feature radical militia groups or movements with aggressive anti-government convictions or beliefs Sites in this category are blocked by default for schools Malware/Hacking Category - Malicious Websites Sites that host software that is covertly downloaded to a user's machine to collect information and monitor user activity, and sites that are infected with destructive or malicious software, specifically designed to damage, disrupt, attack or manipulate computer systems without the user's consent, such as virus or trojan horse.
+Drugs/Substance Abuse groups, the denigration or subjection of groups, or the superiority of any group.
+Sites in this category are blocked by default for schools Category - Drug Abuse Websites that feature information on illegal drug activities including: drug promotion, reparation, cultivation, trafficking, distribution, solicitation, etc. Sites in this category are blocked by default for Extremism schools Category - Extremist Groups Sites that feature radical militia groups or movements with aggressive anti-government convictions or beliefs Sites in this category are blocked by default for schools Malware/Hacking Category - Malicious Websites Sites that host software that is covertly downloaded to a user's machine to collect information and monitor user activity, and sites that are infected with destructive or malicious software, specifically designed to damage, disrupt, attack or manipulate computer systems without the user's consent, such as virus or trojan horse.
 Category - Hacking Websites that depict illicit activities surrounding the unauthorized modification or access to programs, computers, equipment and websites.
-Sites in these categories are blocked by default for schools Pornography Category - Pornography Mature content websites (18+ years and over) which present or display sexual acts with the intent to sexually arouse and excite.
-Category - Nudity and Risque Mature content websites (18+ years and over) that depict the human body in full or partial nudity without the intent to sexually arouse Sites in these categories are blocked by default for schools Piracy & Copyright Category - Peer-to-Peer File Sharing Websites that allow users to share files and data storage between each other.
-Sites in this category are blocked by default for schools Self Harm Category - Explicit Violence This category includes sites that depict offensive material on brutality, death, cruelty, acts of abuse, mutilation, etc Sites in this category are blocked by default for schools Violence Category - Explicit Violence This category includes sites that depict offensive material on brutality, death, cruelty, acts of abuse, mutilation, etc Sites in this category are blocked by default for schools
+Sites in these categories are blocked by default for

+schools

+Pornography Category - Pornography

+Mature content websites

+(18+ years and over) which

+present or display sexual

+acts with the intent to

+sexually arouse and excite.

+Category - Nudity and

+Risque

+Mature content websites

+(18+ years and over) that

+depict the human body in

+full or partial nudity without

+the intent to sexually

+arouse Sites in these

+categories are blocked by

+Direct & Converight default for schools

+Piracy & Copyright Category - Peer-to-Peer

+File Sharing Websites that allow users

+to share files and data

+storage between each

+other.
+Sites in this

+category are blocked

+by default for schools

+Self Harm Category - Explicit

+Violence

+This category includes sites

+that depict offensive

+material on brutality, death,

+cruelty, acts of abuse,

+mutilation, etc Sites in this

+category are blocked

+by default for schools

+Violence Category - Explicit

+Violence

+This category includes sites that depict offensive

+material on brutality, death,

+cruelty, acts of abuse,

+mutilation, etc Sites in this

+category are blocked

+by default for schools

+Sy delault for Selloois